 Category 4 Baptised Catholic children living outside the Parish of St John the Baptist, Andover who have a Supplementary Information Form signed by a parish priest confirming their weekly attendance at Sunday (or Saturday evening) Mass, at the point at which it is submitted (Please refer to paragraph 14).

-Category 5 Baptised Catholic children living outside the Parish of St John the Baptist, Andover who have a Supplementary Information Form signed by a parish priest confirming their monthly attendance at Sunday (or Saturday evening) Mass, at the point at which it is submitted (Please refer to paragraph 14).
+Category 5 Baptised Catholic children living outside the Parish of St John the Baptist, Andover who have a Supplementary Information Form signed by a parish priest confirming their attendance at Sunday (or Saturday evening) Mass at least monthly, at the point at which it is submitted (Please refer to paragraph 14).

 Category 6 Other Baptised Catholic children.
 (Please refer to paragraph 14).